jhpyle/docassemble/_docs/config.md

   e-mail address and receive an e-mail with a link to reset their password.
 * `reset password page`: the page where users are directed when they forget their password.
+* `404 page`: the page users see when they try to visit a URL that does not exist on the server.

 The aspects of the page that can be manipulated are: